 Also can you please do the SSGR calculation?
 I am not able to do like you do.
 Request your inputs on this.

 Thanks for writing to me!
 I appreciate the time & effort put in by you in analyzing Ultramarine & Pigments Ltd and sharing your analysis for the benefit of author and readers of www.drvijaymalik.com

 Let us first analyse the financial performance of Ultramarine & Pigments Ltd over the last 10 years.

 Financial Analysis of Ultramarine Pigments:

-Ultramarine & Pigments Ltd has been growing its sales consistently at a good pace of 10-15% year on year since last 10 years (FY2007-16).
+Ultramarine & Pigments Ltd has been growing its sales consistently at a good pace of 10-15% year on year since the last 10 years (FY2007-16).
 It is important to note that this sales growth has been accompanied by sustained profitability.
-Operating profit margins (OPM) of Ultramarine & Pigments Ltd has been consistent at 15-18% throughout last decade.
-Similarly, net profit margins (NPM) have also been consistent at 9-10% in last 10 years barring the first 2 year, when the scale of the company’s operations was quite small as compared to current levels.
+Operating profit margins (OPM) of Ultramarine & Pigments Ltd has been consistent at 15-18% throughout the last decade.
+Similarly, net profit margins (NPM) have also been consistent at 9-10% in last 10 years barring the first 2 years, when the scale of the company’s operations was quite small as compared to current levels.
 Sales growth with sustained profitability margins is the first sign of any exciting investment opportunity.

 Ultramarine & Pigments Ltd has been paying taxes at 30-32% rate, which is similar to the standard corporate tax rate in India.
 This is another good sign.

 Also Read: How to do Financial Analysis of a Company